FistOfHit/SixRackUnits/newsletters/2025/august/august.md

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/august/images/title.jpeg)

-**
+*Is a material form a requirement for true intelligence?
+Does being limited to certain modalities of input result in less capability within those modalities than an intelligence that can handle more modalities of input?
+If so, will achieving human-level intelligence require AI models to have humanoid robotic bodies?*

 This is the SixRackUnits AI hardware newsletter, keeping you up to date with the latest in AI hardware, datacentre technology, and the future of compute.
-With a field changing this fast, staying on top and even summarising all the material available can be difficult - so we do it for you.
+With a field changing this fast, staying on top of everything, or even summarising all the material available can be difficult - so we do it for you.

 For a space to share sources and news/updates, join our telegram channel <a href="https://t.me/aihpc_infra_fans">here</a> or if you like short form posts on similar topics,check out the <a href="https://sixrackunits.substack.com/notes">notes</a> section of this newsletter or my <a href="https://www.linkedin.com/in/hitesh-kumar58">LinkedIn</a>.